Reviewing Pacific Booker Minerals (PBMLF) and Its Peers

 |2.38

-As a group, “Metal mining” companies have a potential upside of 20.83%.
-Given Pacific Booker Minerals’ rivals higher probable upside, analysts clearly believe Pacific Booker Minerals has less favorable growth aspects than its rivals.
+As a group, “Metal mining” companies have a potential upside of 20.45%.
+Given Pacific Booker Minerals’ peers higher probable upside, analysts plainly believe Pacific Booker Minerals has less favorable growth aspects than its peers.

 Profitability

-This table compares Pacific Booker Minerals and its rivals’ net margins, return on equity and return on assets.
+This table compares Pacific Booker Minerals and its peers’ net margins, return on equity and return on assets.

 |Net Margins